-17.1 Regarding Depreciation, the Petitioner submitted that depreciation is charged on the straight-line method so as to diminish the cost of an asset over its estimated useful life.
-As per Company's policy, buildings on free hold land @ 2%, buildings on leasehold land @ 2%, distribution equipment @ 3.5%, vehicles @ 10%, Computer & ancillary equipment @ 33%, furniture & fixtures @ 10%, other plant and equipment@ 10%.
+17.1.
+Regarding Depreciation, the Petitioner submitted that depreciation is charged on the straight-line method so as to diminish the cost of an asset over its estimated useful life.
+As per Company's policy, building and civil works are depreciated @ 2%, feeders and grids & equipment's @ 3.5%, 33% on IT equipment's, other plant/equipment and vehicles @ 10%.
 The depreciation for the FY 2023-24 to FY 2027-28 has been estimated on the original cost of the assets.